Main content

 Information on subsidized housing, home modification programs, homeownership assistance programs and other housing related information.

-The In-Home Companion Program provides in-home assistance for low-income adults over the age of 60 and/or who have severe disabilities that prevent them from performing these tasks themselves.
+The Homemaker Personal Care Services Program provides in-home assistance for low-income adults over the age of 60 and/or who have severe disabilities that prevent them from performing these tasks themselves.

-Information to help unravel the complexities of Medicare and Medicaid, as well as resources for individualized insurance counseling.
+Information to help unravel the complexities of Medicare insurance and resources for individualized Medicare counseling.

 Resources for finding information about services and programs available in Alexandria as well as nationwide.